Stuart Hibberd: Life and career

 Hibberd volunteered at the outbreak of the First World War in 1914, becoming an Army officer.
-He served with the Dorset Regiment at Gallipoli (in Turkey), and then in India, reaching the rank of captain.
+He served with the Dorset Regiment at Gallipoli (in Turkey), and then in Mesopotamia and with the 2nd Battalion, 25th Punjabis in India, reaching the rank of captain.
+Hibberd was fluent in Hindu.

-Hibberd married Alice Mary Chichester in July 1923, and joined the BBC the following year, winning an MBE for his broadcasting in 1935.
-He was the chief announcer on BBC Radio until his retirement from the post in 1951, but continued to present BBC radio programmes until 1964.
+He was accepted by D'Oyly Carte Opera Company following a voice trial at the Savoy Theatre, London in 1921 but did not take up the post of singer.
+He joined the British Broadcasting Company (BBC) at Savoy Hill on 13 November 1924.
+He was the chief announcer on BBC Radio from 1928 until his retirement from the post in August 1951, having read approximately 15,000 news bulletins, introduced music programmes and speakers even though he never officially received the title of chief announcer.

-Hibberd had a unique, immediately recognisable, voice.
+Hibberd reported on events such as the 1926 United Kingdom general strike in which he often broadcast for up to an hour, the Death of Adolf Hitler, and Victory in Europe Day in 1945.
+He remarked he disliked television and was "too old to learn new tricks" because of his advanced age.
+The Times wrote that Hibberd gargled before he read the news and was of the belief that radio announcers had to wear evening dress even though they were never seen.
+He loosened his collar and tie to stop any constriction to his throat.
+Hibberd's news bulletins were provided by Reuters and dictated over the telephone to the BBC.
+He had a unique, immediately recognisable, voice.
 It could be described like someone whispering aloud.
 His voice was ideal for grave and solemn occasions and he is best remembered for his announcement of King George V's impending death on 20 January 1936 with the words: "The King's life is moving peacefully towards its close".